Your Right to Choose a Repair Shop After an Insurance Claim

 What is a Direct Repair Program (DRP) and should I use one?

 A DRP is a network of repair shops that have pre-negotiated agreements with your insurance company.
 They offer convenience benefits like faster approvals, direct billing, and workmanship warranties.
-However, DRP shops may use cheaper aftermarket parts and follow insurer-set pricing guidelines that can limit repair quality.
-Whether to use one depends on your priorities — convenience vs. control.
+However, DRP shops may use cheaper aftermarket parts and follow insurer-set pricing guidelines that can limit repair quality — and with ADAS calibration now required on over 31% of DRP estimates in 2025–2026, approval delays are becoming a more common frustration.
+Weigh the convenience against the level of control you want over your repair outcome.

 Will using aftermarket parts void my car's warranty?

 Not automatically.
 Under the federal Magnuson-Moss Warranty Act, a manufacturer cannot void your warranty simply because aftermarket parts were used in a repair.
 However, if an aftermarket part is shown to directly cause a mechanical failure, that specific claim may be disputed.
-For newer vehicles, requesting OEM parts is generally the safer choice.
+For newer vehicles, requesting OEM parts is generally the safer choice — and 35 states now have regulations governing insurer use of non-OEM parts, including mandatory disclosure requirements in 31 states.

 What should I do if I think my insurer is steering me to a preferred shop?

 Document everything — write down dates, names, and exact statements made by the adjuster.
 Ask the insurer to put any shop recommendations in writing.
 Review your state's anti-steering laws, and if the behavior appears illegal, file a complaint with your state's Department of Insurance.
-You may also want to consult an attorney if the situation escalates.
+You may also want to consult an attorney if the situation escalates or your claim is being unreasonably delayed.

 Can I negotiate with my insurance company over repair costs?

 Yes, and you should.
-Insurance estimates are often a starting point, not the final word.
+Insurance estimates are often a starting point, not the final word — and with average collision repair costs between $4,700 and $5,000 in 2025 and rising further in 2026 due to tariffs and ADAS complexity, the difference between a low estimate and a fair one can be substantial.
 Get independent estimates from certified shops, reference OEM repair procedures, and submit supplements with documented justification.
-Be patient — well-prepared, documented claims consistently result in better outcomes.
 Avoid signing any release or waiver until all repairs are completed to your satisfaction.

 Compare Car Insurance Rates in Ohio